 As well as the music, which was heavier than anything that their peers in Led Zeppelin and Deep Purple had done, the lyrical themes which were full of explicit references to Satan and the occult caused a stir with religious groups.
 The most significant cut on this album is most certainly the opening title track.
 Upon its release, the album was met with largely negative reviews from critics.
 Lester Bangs was particularly scathing in his review for Rolling Stone.
 However, its legacy has proved these critics to be very wrong indeed, as it created a whole musical genre that has continued to exist 50 years after its release.

 1 – Sabbath Bloody Sabbath

 At the number 1 spot is the band’s fifth album released in 1973.
 The music continues the dark heaviness of the previous four records but expands upon it, making it the record where the band truly peaked.
-The title track is by far one of the most epic things that the band has ever written, being one of the most melodic cuts of the Ozzy Osbourne-period but one of the heaviest at the same time.
+The title track is by far one of the most epic things that the band has ever written, being one of the most melodic cuts of the Ozzy Osbourne period but one of the heaviest at the same time.
 The closing track “Spiral Architect,” features a guest keyboard appearance from Rick Wakeman of Yes.
 Other great tracks on it are “Killing Yourself to Live,” “A National Acrobat” and “Sabba Cadabra.”

 It was the first album that saw the band start to receive favorable reviews from the music press.
 The album was also very commercially successful, reaching number 11 on the US Billboard charts and number four on the UK album charts.
-The band members themselves have spoke very highly of the album, feeling that it represented an evolution for Sabbath.
-Iommi described it his memoir as “the pinnacle.”
+The band members themselves have spoken very highly of the album, feeling that it represented an evolution for Sabbath.
+Iommi described it in his memoir as “the pinnacle.”